cruzgerman216/CodeLabs-Angular-Exercises/exercises/Observables/observables-exercise.md

 - Inject the data service class to the app component, subscribe to the mySearch property and store it's emitted data into a property called searchResult of type stirng and set initally set it to empty.
 - Use string interpolation to output the value of searchResult to the app.component.html
 - Use the pipe method and filter operator to filter out any searches that equal "hat"
-- Use the map filter to adjust the data to "You searched for " followed by whatever user searches for
+- Use the map operator to adjust the data to "You searched for " followed by whatever the user searches for
 - Unsubscribe from the subject in the app.component.ts file
     - Note: App.componen.ts is never destroyed but just for practice, do this anyways.